yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    interrupts-extended entry.
-The wake IRQ framework in Linux works so that the second entry gets marked as a wakeup source, and then the pinctrl driver is informed that the pad, 0x1a0 in this case, is to be configured as a wakeup pad when system enters Deep Sleep.
+The wake IRQ framework in Linux works so that the second entry gets marked as a wakeup source, and then the pinctrl driver is informed that the pad, 0x1a0 in this case, is to be configured as a wakeup pad when system enters DeepSleep.

    Main GPIO wakeup can only be tested when `k3-am62x-sk-lpm-wkup-sources.dtso <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62x-sk-lpm-wkup-sources.dtso?h=12.00.00.07>`__